Kakifrucht/HalfminerSystem/HalfminerLand/README.md

   - /land fly
     - Toggles fly mode on owned land
       - Disables fly when leaving land, reenables it when entering owned land
+      - Disables fly when leaving the server or entering combat with players
     - Custom cost and duration to fly
     - Automatically renews fly if currently used
   - /landtp [teleport]